Can Felons Vote in Pennsylvania?

 - You are a U.S. citizen

-- You will be at least 18 years old at the time of the election
+- You will be at least 18 at the time of the election

-- You have been a Pennsylvania resident and a resident of your election district for at least 30 days before the election
+- You have been a Pennsylvania resident and a resident of your election district for at least 30 days before the date of the next election

 If you are already registered to vote, there is nothing you need to do to regain your voting rights after serving time.

-If this is your first time voting, you have not voted in the past four years, or you need to update your name or address, your must register to vote or update your personal information by Monday, October 19, 2020, in order to vote in the 2020 Presidential Election on Nov.
-3.
+If this is your first time voting, you have not voted in the past four years, or you need to update your name or address, you must register to vote or update your personal information.
+Your registration must arrive by the deadline shown on the voter information website.

 Pennsylvania allows you to register to vote and update your personal information online.